Resources

 Last verified: April 2026Reference: BCBA Handbook, BACB Fieldwork FAQs

 TL;DR: Most fieldwork delays aren't caused by some big dramatic catastrophe.
-They come from small documentation errors and quiet misunderstandings that pile up over months until suddenly you're staring at a rejection letter or a timeline that's been pushed back by half a year.
-Here are the 10 most common fieldwork mistakes BCBA candidates make, and exactly how to avoid each one before it costs you real time.
+They come from small documentation errors and quiet misunderstandings.
+These pile up over months until you're staring at a rejection letter or a timeline pushed back by half a year.
+Here are the 10 most common mistakes BCBA candidates make — and how to avoid each one.

 Mistake #1: Misclassifying Restricted vs. Unrestricted Activities

-This is, without question, the single most common fieldwork error candidates make.
+This is the single most common fieldwork error.
 And it's completely understandable.
-The line between restricted and unrestricted activities isn't always obvious, especially when you're new to fieldwork and still figuring out what counts as what.
+The line between restricted and unrestricted activities isn't always obvious.
+When you're new to fieldwork, figuring out what counts as what is tough.

 The worst part?
-You usually don't catch this until you're reviewing your final numbers before submitting to the BACB.
-By then, you might be hundreds of hours into a ratio that doesn't comply, and there's no quick fix.
-You either need to accrue more unrestricted hours to rebalance, or you discover that some of what you counted as restricted doesn't actually qualify.
+You usually don't catch this until you're reviewing your final numbers before submitting.
+By then, you might be hundreds of hours into a ratio that doesn't comply.
+There's no quick fix.
+You either need more unrestricted hours to rebalance, or you discover that some of your "restricted" hours don't actually qualify.

-Fix: Review the BACB's activity classification guide before you start logging, not after.
-Keep it bookmarked and reference it any time you're unsure.
+Fix: Review the BACB's activity classification guide before you start logging.
+Not after.
+Keep it bookmarked and check it any time you're unsure.
 Our restricted vs. unrestricted activities breakdown walks through every category with concrete examples.

 Mistake #2: Falling Below the Monthly Supervision Minimum

-Depending on your fieldwork pathway, you need either 5% or 10% of your fieldwork hours to be supervised each month.
+Depending on your pathway, you need either 5% or 10% of your fieldwork hours supervised each month.
 That sounds manageable in theory.
-In practice, it only takes one cancellation (your supervisor gets sick, a holiday lands on your usual meeting day, a scheduling conflict pops up) and suddenly you're below the threshold for the month.
+In practice, it only takes one cancellation.
+Your supervisor gets sick.
+A holiday lands on your usual meeting day.
+A scheduling conflict pops up.
+Suddenly you're below the threshold for the month.

-What makes this so dangerous: if you fall below the monthly supervision minimum, those fieldwork hours for the entire month may not count.
+What makes this so dangerous: if you fall below the monthly minimum, those fieldwork hours for the entire month may not count.
 Not just the unsupervised ones.
 All of them.
-One bad month doesn't just mean lost supervision time; it means every single hour you logged that month is potentially at risk.
-If this happens two or three times over the course of your fieldwork, you could lose hundreds of hours.
+One bad month means every hour you logged is potentially at risk.
+If this happens two or three times during your fieldwork, you could lose hundreds of hours.

 Fix: Track your supervision percentage weekly, not monthly.
-If you're at 3% halfway through the month, you know you need to schedule extra sessions now, not discover the problem on the 30th when it's too late.
+If you're at 3% halfway through the month, schedule extra sessions now.
+Don't discover the problem on the 30th when it's too late.
 Check our supervised fieldwork requirements guide for exact percentages by pathway.

 Mistake #3: Are You Getting M-FVFs Signed on Time?

-Picture this: your supervisor announces in December that they're leaving for a new position in January.
+Picture this: your supervisor announces in December that they're leaving in January.
 You realize you never got October's or November's M-FVFs signed.
-Now you're chasing a signature from someone who may have no obligation or ability to provide one.
-Candidates who've been through this describe it as one of the most stressful parts of their entire fieldwork experience.
+Now you're chasing a signature from someone who may have no obligation to provide one.
+Candidates who've been through this call it one of the most stressful parts of their fieldwork.

-Monthly Fieldwork Verification Forms (M-FVFs) need to be signed by both you and your supervisor by the last day of the month following the fieldwork period.
+M-FVFs need to be signed by both you and your supervisor by the last day of the following month.
 So January's form is due by the end of February.
 Sounds like plenty of time, right?
 It's not.
 Supervisors are busy.
-They have caseloads, other trainees, administrative tasks, and their own continuing education to manage.
-When you send them a form and wait for them to get around to it, weeks can evaporate.
-Unsigned M-FVFs can invalidate months of work, and the BACB is strict about the deadline.
+They have caseloads, other trainees, admin tasks, and their own continuing education.
+When you send a form and wait for them to get around to it, weeks can evaporate.
+Unsigned M-FVFs can invalidate months of work.
+The BACB is strict about the deadline.

 Make it a rule: get your M-FVF signed within the first week of the following month.
 Don't wait.
 Don't assume your supervisor will remember.
 Send it, follow up, and don't move on until it's done.
-Our M-FVF guide has a complete walkthrough of the process and timeline.
+Our M-FVF guide has a complete walkthrough.

 Mistake #4: Logging Hours Without a Supervision Contract

-This one is brutal because there's absolutely no retroactive fix.
-The BACB requires a written supervision contract to be in place before you begin accruing fieldwork hours with a given supervisor.
+This one is brutal because there's no retroactive fix.
+The BACB requires a written supervision contract before you start accruing hours with a supervisor.
 Not "shortly after."
 Not "once we figure out the details."
 Before.

 Candidates make this mistake for all kinds of understandable reasons.
-They start a new job and their employer says "don't worry, we'll get the paperwork sorted out."
-Their supervisor says "let's do a trial period first and formalize things later."
-They're eager to start logging hours and don't want to slow things down with paperwork.
-But the reality is simple: every hour logged before that contract is signed is an hour that doesn't count.
+Their employer says "don't worry, we'll get the paperwork sorted out."
+Their supervisor says "let's do a trial period first."
+They're eager to start logging and don't want to slow things down.
+But the reality is simple: every hour logged before that contract is signed doesn't count.
 Period.
-There is no appeal process, no exception, no workaround.
+There's no appeal process, no exception, no workaround.

 I've heard from candidates who lost two or three months of hours this way.
-They did the work, they got the supervision, they learned and grew as clinicians, and none of it counted toward their certification because the contract wasn't signed on day one.
+They did the work.
+They got the supervision.
+They learned and grew as clinicians.
+None of it counted because the contract wasn't signed on day one.

 Fix: Contract first, hours second.
 No exceptions.
 Not even one day.
-If your supervisor or employer pushes back on this, that's a red flag about how seriously they take BACB compliance.
+If your supervisor pushes back on this, that's a red flag about their BACB compliance.

 Mistake #5: Mixing Fieldwork Pathways in the Same Month

-The BACB offers two fieldwork pathways: Supervised Fieldwork and Concentrated Supervised Fieldwork.
+The BACB offers two pathways: Supervised Fieldwork and Concentrated Supervised Fieldwork.
 Each has different hour requirements, supervision ratios, and monthly caps.
-What you cannot do is mix them within the same calendar month.
-You pick one pathway for the month and stick with it.
+You can't mix them within the same calendar month.
+Pick one for the month and stick with it.

-This trips candidates up most often during transitions.
-Maybe you've been doing Supervised Fieldwork but want to switch to Concentrated because you've increased your clinical hours.
-You make the switch partway through a month, thinking you'll just log the first half as Supervised and the second half as Concentrated.
+This trips candidates up most during transitions.
+Maybe you've been doing Supervised Fieldwork but want to switch to Concentrated.
+You make the switch partway through a month, thinking you'll split the logs between pathways.
 That doesn't work.
-Even a single hour logged under the wrong pathway contaminates the entire month.
+Even a single hour under the wrong pathway contaminates the entire month.
 All hours for that month could be invalidated.

 Fix: If you need to switch pathways, do it at the start of a new calendar month.
-Plan ahead, coordinate with your supervisor, and make sure both of you are clear on which pathway is active.
-Our concentrated vs. supervised fieldwork comparison explains the differences and switching rules in detail.
+Plan ahead and coordinate with your supervisor.
+Make sure you're both clear on which pathway is active.
+Our concentrated vs. supervised fieldwork comparison explains the differences and switching rules.

 Mistake #6: Are You Meeting Client Observation Requirements?

 Your supervisor can't just meet with you in a conference room every week and call it supervision.
-A critical component of fieldwork supervision is direct observation, meaning your supervisor watching you actually work with clients.
-Currently, the BACB requires at least one client observation per supervision period.
-Starting in 2027, the requirement shifts to cumulative observation minutes, which adds a whole new layer of tracking complexity.
+A critical part is direct observation — your supervisor watching you actually work with clients.
+The BACB currently requires at least one client observation per supervision period.
+Starting in 2027, the requirement shifts to cumulative observation minutes.
+That adds a whole new layer of tracking.

-This requirement gets missed more than you'd think, especially in settings where supervision sessions naturally gravitate toward paperwork review, case discussion, and administrative tasks.
-Those are all valuable parts of supervision, but they don't replace the requirement for your supervisor to directly observe your clinical skills in action.
+This requirement gets missed more than you'd think.
+Supervision sessions naturally gravitate toward paperwork review, case discussion, and admin tasks.
+Those are all valuable.
+But they don't replace the requirement for your supervisor to directly observe your clinical skills.

 It's also easy to let this slide when schedules are tight.
-Your supervisor shows up, the client cancels, so you pivot to a review session instead.
-That's fine occasionally, but if it becomes a pattern, you'll end up short on observations without realizing it.
+Your supervisor shows up, the client cancels, so you pivot to a review session.
+That's fine occasionally.
+But if it becomes a pattern, you'll end up short on observations without realizing it.

 Fix: Schedule observations explicitly.
-Put them on the calendar as dedicated sessions where the primary purpose is your supervisor watching you work with a client.
+Put them on the calendar as dedicated sessions.
+The primary purpose should be your supervisor watching you work with a client.
 Don't rely on them happening organically.
-Our client observation requirements guide covers what counts, what doesn't, and how to prepare.
+Our client observation requirements guide covers what counts and what doesn't.

 Mistake #7: Exceeding the Monthly Hour Cap

-There's a maximum number of fieldwork hours you can accrue in a single month.
-Currently, it's 130 hours per month.
+There's a maximum number of fieldwork hours you can accrue per month.
+Currently it's 130.
 In 2027, that cap increases to 160.
-Any hours logged beyond the cap simply don't count.
-They're not banked for later, they're not carried over, they just disappear.
+Any hours beyond the cap simply don't count.
+They're not banked for later or carried over.
+They just disappear.

-This catches candidates who work full-time in clinical settings off guard.
-When you're doing 35-40 hours a week of eligible fieldwork activities, you hit 130 hours by the end of the third week.
+This catches full-time clinical candidates off guard.
+At 35-40 hours a week, you hit 130 by the end of week three.
 Everything after that is volunteer work as far as the BACB is concerned.
-It's especially frustrating because you're still doing the work, still learning, still providing services, but the hours above the cap contribute nothing to your certification.
+You're still doing the work, still learning, still providing services.
+But those extra hours contribute nothing to your certification.

 Fix: Track your monthly running total every week.
-When you're approaching the cap, you know to either adjust your schedule or mentally accept that the remaining hours won't count toward fieldwork.
-Our fieldwork hours guide has the exact caps for each pathway and the upcoming 2027 changes.
+When you're approaching the cap, adjust your schedule or accept that the remaining hours won't count.
+Our fieldwork hours guide has exact caps for each pathway and the upcoming 2027 changes.

 Mistake #8: Poor Documentation Practices

 This isn't one single mistake.
 It's a whole category of small failures that add up.
 Missing fields on forms.
-Using the wrong version of a document.
-Not keeping backup copies.
-Inconsistent formatting that makes it impossible to cross-reference your hours.
+Wrong document versions.
+No backup copies.
+Inconsistent formatting that makes cross-referencing impossible.
 Handwritten logs that become illegible.
-Digital files stored on a single device with no backup.
+Digital files on a single device with no backup.

 Documentation problems rarely cause an immediate crisis.
-Instead, they create a slow-building disaster that only becomes apparent when you're compiling your final application or responding to an audit.
-Suddenly you need to reconstruct three months of supervision contacts from memory because your records are incomplete, or you discover that the form version you've been using for six months was outdated and the BACB won't accept it.
+They create a slow-building disaster that surfaces when you're compiling your final application or responding to an audit.
+Suddenly you need to reconstruct three months of supervision contacts from memory.
+Or you discover the form version you've been using for six months is outdated.
+The BACB won't accept it.

-The candidates who sail through the documentation review process are the ones who set up a consistent system on day one and never deviated from it.
-They know exactly where every form is, every signature is in place, and every number cross-references cleanly.
-Choose one system and use it from your very first day of fieldwork.
-Whether that's a spreadsheet, a binder, or a dedicated tracking tool, consistency is everything.
+The candidates who sail through documentation review set up a system on day one and stuck with it.
+They know where every form is.
+Every signature is in place.
+Every number cross-references cleanly.
+Choose one system and use it from your very first day.
+Spreadsheet, binder, or dedicated tracker — consistency is everything.
 Our fieldwork documentation guide walks through exactly what to track and how to organize it.

 Mistake #9: Is Too Much of Your Supervision in Groups?

-The BACB requires that at least 50% of your supervision contacts be individual, meaning one-on-one between you and your supervisor.
-The other 50% can be group supervision (up to 10 trainees with one supervisor).
-The problem is that group supervision is easier to schedule, more efficient for supervisors, and often cheaper for candidates.
+The BACB requires at least 50% of your supervision contacts to be individual — one-on-one with your supervisor.
+The other 50% can be group supervision (up to 10 trainees).
+The problem?
+Group supervision is easier to schedule, more efficient for supervisors, and often cheaper.
 So it naturally dominates.

 This creep happens gradually.
-Your supervisor starts scheduling more group sessions because they've taken on additional trainees.
-You don't push back because group sessions are actually pretty valuable (you learn from other candidates' cases and get exposed to situations you wouldn't see otherwise).
-Before you know it, you look at your numbers and 70% of your supervision is group.
-Now you need to schedule a bunch of individual sessions to rebalance, and your supervisor's calendar is already packed.
+Your supervisor takes on more trainees and schedules more group sessions.
+You don't push back because groups are actually valuable — you learn from other candidates' cases.
+Before you know it, 70% of your supervision is group.
+Now you need a bunch of individual sessions to rebalance.
+And your supervisor's calendar is already packed.

-Fix: Alternate between individual and group sessions as much as possible.
-If you have supervision twice a week, make one individual and one group.
-If it's weekly, alternate weeks.
-Track the ratio monthly so you catch any drift before it becomes a problem.
+Fix: Alternate between individual and group sessions.
+Supervision twice a week?
+Make one individual and one group.
+Weekly?
+Alternate weeks.
+Track the ratio monthly so you catch drift before it becomes a problem.

 Mistake #10: Waiting Too Long to Address Problems

 This might be the most human mistake on this list.
-You notice something seems off (your restricted percentage looks high, you missed a supervision session, your supervisor forgot to sign last month's M-FVF) and instead of dealing with it immediately, you tell yourself you'll sort it out later.
-Maybe you feel embarrassed about not knowing the rules perfectly.
-Maybe you don't want to seem like a difficult supervisee.
-Maybe you're just busy and overwhelmed.
+You notice something seems off.
+Your restricted percentage looks high.
+You missed a supervision session.
+Your supervisor forgot to sign last month's M-FVF.
+Instead of dealing with it, you tell yourself you'll sort it out later.
+Maybe you feel embarrassed.
+Maybe you don't want to seem difficult.
+Maybe you're just busy.

 The problem is that fieldwork issues compound.
 A missed supervision session in January becomes a pattern by March.
-An unsigned M-FVF from October becomes a crisis in December when your supervisor announces they're moving to another state.
-A slightly off restricted/unrestricted ratio in your first month becomes a 200-hour deficit by your sixth month.
+An unsigned M-FVF from October becomes a crisis in December when your supervisor moves states.
+A slightly off ratio in month one becomes a 200-hour deficit by month six.

-Every candidate who's had to extend their fieldwork timeline will tell you the same thing: they saw the warning signs early and didn't act on them fast enough.
-The discomfort of addressing a problem in the moment is nothing compared to the frustration of adding months to your certification timeline.
+Every candidate who's had to extend their timeline says the same thing.
+They saw the warning signs early and didn't act fast enough.
+The discomfort of addressing a problem now is nothing compared to adding months to your certification timeline.

 Fix: Check your numbers monthly.
-Not a glance.
-An actual review.
+Not a glance — an actual review.
 Are your supervision percentages on track?
-Is your restricted/unrestricted ratio within limits?
-Are all your M-FVFs signed?
+Is your ratio within limits?
+Are all M-FVFs signed?
 Is your contract current?
 If anything is off, address it that week.
-Our audit preparation guide includes a monthly self-check process you can follow.
+Our audit preparation guide includes a monthly self-check process.

 The 10-Minute Weekly Check That Saves Months

-Every single mistake on this list is preventable with one simple habit: a weekly check-in.
+Every mistake on this list is preventable with one habit: a weekly check-in.
 Am I on track with my hours?
 Are my percentages right?
 Is my paperwork signed?
-Are there any issues I've been avoiding?
-Ten minutes every Friday afternoon is all it takes.
-That's roughly 40 minutes a month to protect what might be two years of work.
+Am I avoiding any issues?
+Ten minutes every Friday afternoon.
+That's roughly 40 minutes a month to protect two years of work.
 The candidates who do this finish on time.
-The ones who don't are the ones writing Reddit posts about how their certification got delayed.
+The ones who don't end up writing Reddit posts about certification delays.
 Be the first kind.

 Related Resources